 In this day and age, this seems like a surprising statistic given how interconnected the world is economically, politically, and—now more than ever—digitally.
-Today, we have access to state-of-the-art technology that allows us to travel effortlessly around the world—both virtually, through the use of social media, and literally, on airplanes.
+Today, our access to state-of-the-art technology allows us to travel effortlessly around the world, be it social media or various modes of transportation.
 It seems reasonable to assume that the proliferation of technology and cross-cultural interaction might encourage language education.
 However, this is not the case.

-This, to me, is a sad reality, and one that lacks a clear explanation.
-The extinction of languages occurs for a multitude of reasons, and is most often a result of inevitable cultural consequences—colonization or suppression of one culture over another, particularly with indigenous languages.
-It is difficult to understand why there isn’t a greater effort to learn and preserve different languages because they are such an important part of our civilization.
+This, to me, is a sad reality.
+Language deserves to be embraced, celebrated and protected.
+The extinction of languages occurs for a multitude of reasons, and is most often a result of inevitable cultural consequences, like the suppression of one culture over another.
+It is difficult to understand why there isn’t a greater effort to learn and preserve various languages because they are such an important part of our civilization.

 Incentivizing foreign language learning is a personal initiative.
-While some are more inclined than others to pursue languages, the importance of them remains the same.
-Languages are more than just communicative tools.
-They may allow you to successfully order a meal at a Parisian café, but they serve an even greater purpose by enriching our lives with the history and cultural identity they represent.
-This ultimately encourages collective empathy and understanding between different cultures.
+While some are more inclined than others to pursue them, their importance remains the same.
+Language is more than just communicative tool.
+It might allow you to successfully order a meal at a Parisian café, but it serves an even greater purpose by enriching our lives with the history and cultural identity it represents.
+This ultimately instills a collective empathy and understanding between different cultures.
 As Nelson Mandela once said, “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”